luigiselmi/datascience/README.md

 of notes about probability and bayesian inference and R scripts taken from the books I am using for this project.

+The Digital Image Processing folder has been moved to a new repository [dip](https://github.com/luigiselmi/dip).
+The copernicus folder has been moved to the new repository [copernicus](https://github.com/luigiselmi/copernicus).
+The iia folder has been moved to the new [climate]() repository.

 ## Open data
 A list of open data sets about science, economics, finance, and health is available [here](datasets.md).